Back to Blog

 Insider lists

 The responsibilities of companies to maintain insider lists have been further clarified by UK MAR.
-In broad terms, the obligations to keep an up-to-date list of company insiders now also applies to any person acting on behalf of the issuer.
+In broad terms, the obligation to keep an up-to-date list of company insiders now also applies to any person acting on behalf of the issuer.
 Whilst the issuer itself will remain responsible for compliance, this change addresses confusion that has previously surrounded the role of professional advisers and other third parties who may act on its behalf.

 Stronger sentencing